cife

 What if I did better than expected?

-Congratulations if you got better grades than expected.
-Of course you have met your university conditional offers, but can you try for somewhere else now?
-The answer to that is ‘yes, but be careful’.
-UCAS have a process called ‘adjustment‘ which allows you to approach other universities after results day – the link tells you how it works.
 The ‘be careful’ is a plea for caution.
-Just like Clearing, there’s a lot available but you have very little time to sort out options and your decisions are binding.
-Make doubly sure that you check out the degree and the university, as carefully as you did when you decided on your conditional offers earlier in the year.
-The same basic question applies now as then: ‘is this the right course, and is this the right place for me to spend three years and a lot of money’.
+There will be a lot available but you have very little time to sort out options and your decisions are binding.
+Make doubly sure that you check out the degree and the university just as carefully as when you decided on your conditional offers earlier in the year.
+The same basic question applies now as then: ‘is this the right course and is this the right place for me to spend three years and a lot of money’.
 If you check carefully and the answer is ‘yes’ then go for it.

 What happens in Clearing on A Level results day?

-Right, it’s now about lunchtime, and if you’ve kept your energy and enthusiasm up it is likely that you will have been rewarded by several Clearing offers.
-You are allowed to obtain as many offers as you like in Clearing, but remember that you can only accept one course on UCAS Track – you are then committed to that choice.
-It’s therefore actually a blessing that you are not able to enter a Clearing choice into UCAS Track until a bit later in the afternoon.
-Take a big breath, pause, and consider whether any of the course offers you have are really right for you.
+So, take a big breath, pause, and consider whether any of the course offers you have are really right for you.
 Where is the university and do you really want to live there?
 Are you excited by the degree course and options available?
 Is your Clearing choice going to cost more than you had planned?
 Can you really see yourself doing this for the next three years?!
 The reality is you need to enjoy your course and be interested in it if you are going to see it through and be successful.
 Make sure you speak to school advisers, family and friends before you jump off the deep end.

 Should I consider A Level Retakes instead of taking a University place in Clearing?

 Another consideration is that you may feel going to a prestigious university will help advance your career prospects.
 If so, resitting your A levels may well be the best way forward.
 Many students also use a retake year as an opportunity to add to their work experience or develop their skills.
 Many of our own students who retake say that in fact the extra year acts as fantastic preparation for university and that they have really gained in confidence.
 Also, as a rule of thumb, your A level grades are of interest to employers for roughly the first ten years of your working life.
-After that, prospective employers are more likely to be interested in either your studies at degree level or the work experience you have gained.
+After that, prospective employers are more likely to be interested in either your studies at degree level or the work you have done since graduation.
 Many students therefore decide that A level retakes are of benefit not only in terms of enabling them to get on to a better degree course, but also in terms of enhancing their CV.
-Indeed, some students decide to retake to improve an A level grade while doing their degree course so they can polish up their curriculum vitae.
+Indeed, some students even decide to retake to improve an A level grade while doing their degree course so they can polish up their curriculum vitae.

 Many options are therefore open to you, and whatever happens on A level results day it is important to be clear-headed, positive, ambitious, and prepared.
-And if you’re still worried about it all then remember, CIFE, the sixth-form experts, are here to help.
+And if you’re still worried about it all then remember, cife, the sixth-form experts, are here to help.

 Unable to get the mark you need?